Valerio Di Cesare: Career

 Di Cesare moved his first footsteps into Lazio's youth system.
 During the summer of 2001, he accepted an offer from Chelsea, initially joining the Blues reserve team.
 However, he failed to break into the first team, and left England in January 2004 without making a single appearance, joining Avellino in temporary deal.
 Di Cesare was suffered him serious knee injury; before move to Avellino, he also went to Brentford and Como for a trial.

 Di Cesare then went on to play in Serie B with AlbinoLeffe, Catanzaro and Mantova, joining the Virgiliani in January 2006.

 Mantova

-Di Cesare only played twice for the Veneto side in 2005–06 Serie B. In the next 2 seasons, out of possible 84 Serie B games, he played 46 times.
+Di Cesare only played twice for the Veneto side in 2005–06 Serie B. In the next two seasons, he played 46 times out of a possible 84 Serie B games.

 Vicenza

 In June 2008, Di Cesare moved to Vicenza along with Simone Calori for €1 million and €500,000 respectively.
-However co-currently, Mantova had to sign Mattia Marchesetti and Riccardo Fissore also for €1 million and €500,000, thus made the deal a pure player swap without involvement of cash.
-All 4 players signed three-year contract.
+However, co-currently, Mantova had to sign Mattia Marchesetti and Riccardo Fissore also for €1 million and €500,000, thus made the deal a pure player swap without involvement of cash.
+All four players signed a three-year contract.
 Di Cesare only briefly played again in the first season with his new club (13 times in Serie B); Di Cesare played 33 games in 2009–10 Serie B.